poweroftim/ucs-hcl-api-tool/README.md

 There were two areas that made this difficult for someone starting out (like me).

 - First, it's not easy to get a dn for a particular object in each blade.
-I found this example that helped me query each blade in a loop. https://stackoverflow.com/questions/33703398/cisco-ucs-python-sdk-script-for-querying-firmware-versions
+It's not pretty, but I did find this example that helped me query each blade - and it got the job done. https://stackoverflow.com/questions/33703398/cisco-ucs-python-sdk-script-for-querying-firmware-versions

 - Second, once I got the objects from UCSM, I had no idea how to interface with the HCL API - I just knew you could.
 I learned how to access the UCS HCL API and walk the server object tree using this resource.
 Still, it was a lot of work and the process really pushed my understanding.
 There's no way I would have figured this out without this guy's walkthrough. https://github.com/sgaree/ucs-hcl-examples/blob/master/ServerPivot.ipynb